 We continue to work hard to help support early diagnosis, appropriate clinical care, and research.
 In addition, we help develop and support treatment plans to improve the long-term quality of life for those affected by the syndrome.
 Based on these ambitious goals, the Foundation has evolved into a tax-exempt nonprofit organization dedicated to “improving the quality of life for individuals affected by the 22q11.2 syndrome through family and professional partnerships.”

 22q Is the most common microdeletion syndrome; yet it is widely under diagnosed.
 This is in large part due to the wide variability amongst individuals with the deletion or the duplication.
 Some individuals have many symptoms and others have almost none.
 This confounding fact alone, which is quite unique as chromosomal syndromes go, continues to present challenges.
-We continue to work hard to help support early diagnosis such as newborn screening and education amongst front line clinicians and lay persons.
-Early detection allows for early interventions and therapies which help to secure the best outcomes for our children.
+We continue to work hard to help support early diagnosis such as newborn screening and education amongst front line clinicians, therapist and laypersons.
+Early detection allows for early interventions and therapies, which help to secure the best outcomes for our children.

 Improving the quality of life for individuals affected by the 22q11.2 syndromes through family and professional partnerships.